 |ICTICT611||Develop ICT Strategic Business plan|

-- Applying learning in contexts outside of the classroom
+- Applying learning in context outside of the classroom;

 RPL & Credit Transfer

 Recognition of Prior Learning (RPL) and Credit Transfer (CT)

 You may be eligible for RPL if you have sufficient life or work experience to meet the requirements of one or more whole units of competency within this qualification.
 A fee will be quoted on application.